-Located on the left side of the controller, the display screen is a VGA LCD that contains a graphical display of the Distribution System gas panel, shutdown and fault alarm boxes, a Branch status box and the selection window.
-The screen that is displayed when the system is powered up is shown below.
+Located on the front face of the controller, the display screen is an LCD that contains a graphical display of the distribution system gas panel, shutdown and fault alarm boxes, a branch status box and the selection window.
+The screen that is displayed when the system is powered up for an 8 stick Distribution System is shown below.